Sanctuary (play): Background

 Williamson later said he wrote the play "in just ten days, in the white heat of passion and disgust at American foreign policy in Iraq – sometimes the momentum just takes over.”

 Reception

 Reviews for the play were excellent.

 Film

-The play was filmed in the 1990s.
+The play was turned into a film and released with the same title in 1995.
 Its setting was changed from the Gold Coast to Sydney.